(No ratings)

 Many autoimmune disorders of all kinds are treated with immune-suppressing medications, such as corticosteroids (e.g. prednisone) to reduce the effect of the immune system.

-Dr. Sarah Ann Faasse Henkel, MD graduated from Michigan State University College of Human Medicine.
-She completed residency at Children's Hospital of Michigan.
-She is certified by the Board Certification: Pediatrics/Pediatric Transplant Hepatology and has a state license in Missouri.
+Dr. Sarah Ann Faasse Henkel, MD graduated from Michigan State University College of Human Medicine in 2013.
+She is certified by the Pediatrics Pediatric Gastroenterology Pediatric Transplant Hepatology and has a state license in Missouri.

 Licensed In: Missouri